-- A Member with a personal interest in a matter as defined in the Members Code of Conduct who attends a meeting of the Authority, its Committees or Sub-Committees at which the matter is considered must disclose to that meeting the existence and nature of that interest at the commencement of the meeting or of that consideration, or when the interest becomes apparent. - 26.2 A Member with a prejudicial interest in any matter: - 26.2.1 Should withdraw from the room where a meeting is being held whenever it becomes apparent that the matter is being considered at that meeting, unless she/he has obtained a dispensation from the Proper Officer; and - 26.2.2 Shall not seek improperly to influence a decision about the matter. - 26.3 Where: - 26.3.1 The Authority is considering any question as to the financial calculations set out in paragraph 26.4; and - 26.3.2 A Member has two (2) or more month's arrears of Council Tax and/or Community Charge, she/he shall declare that the provisions of S.106 of the Local Government Finance Act 1992 apply to her/him and shall not vote on such question. - 26.4 The financial calculations referred to in paragraph 26.3 are: - 26.4.1 The calculation of the Budget requirement of the Authority. - 26.4.2 The calculation of the basic amount of tax. - 26.4.3 The calculation of tax for different valuation bands. - 26.4.4 The calculation of the amount payable by each constituent Council. - 26.4.5 Substitute calculations; and - 26.4.6 Any other calculations required by Chapter III, IV or V of Part 1 of the Local Government Finance Act 1992.
+- A Member with a personal interest in a matter as defined in the Members Code of Conduct who attends a meeting of the Authority, its Committees or Sub-Committees at which the matter is considered must disclose to that meeting the existence and nature of that interest at the commencement of the meeting or of that consideration, or when the interest becomes apparent. - 26.2 A Member with a prejudicial interest in any matter: - 26.2.1 should withdraw from the room where a meeting is being held whenever it becomes apparent that the matter is being considered at that meeting, unless they have obtained a dispensation from the Proper Officer; and - 26.2.2 shall not seek improperly to influence a decision about the matter. - 26.3 Where: - 26.3.1 the Authority is considering any question as to the financial calculations set out in paragraph 26.4; and - 26.3.2 a Member has two (2) or more month's arrears of Council Tax and/or Community Charge, they shall declare that the provisions of S.106 of the Local Government Finance Act 1992 apply to them and shall not vote on such question.

+- 26.4 The financial calculations referred to in paragraph 26.3 are: - 26.4.1 the calculation of the Budget requirement of the Authority. - 26.4.2 the calculation of the basic amount of tax. - 26.4.3 the calculation of tax for different valuation bands. - 26.4.4 the calculation of the amount payable by each constituent Council. - 26.4.5 substitute calculations; and - 26.4.6 any other calculations required by Chapter III, IV or V of Part 1 of the Local Government Finance Act 1992.